Chronic vs Acute Pain – Which Type Are You Suffering From?

 And usually it's pain that isn't caused by any specific injury or event.

 In fact, you may never be able to pinpoint what caused it, why it started, and why it remains.

 It's just there.

-And unlike acute pain IT’S MOST CERTAINLY NOT HELPFUL!
+But unlike acute pain IT’S MOST CERTAINLY NOT HELPFUL!

-As chronic pain can lead to a multitude of other problems.
+Which can lead to a multitude of other problems.

-For instance the constant pain every day can leave you feeling fragile and vulnerable, which can make you afraid of taking on physical tasks and activities.
+For instance, the constant pain every day can leave you feeling fragile and vulnerable, which can make you afraid of taking on physical tasks and activities.

 You might then take this frustration out on your loved ones which puts a strain on your relationships.

 And this can result in them withdrawing the love and support that is absolutely vital for you to be able to manage your chronic pain.

 Chronic pain can also impact on your lifestyle and personality.